Skip to content

 • Click "Edit in settings.json"

-• Confirm claudeCode.environmentVariables includes correct ANTHROPIC_BASE_URL and ANTHROPIC_AUTH_TOKEN
+• Confirm that claudeCode.environmentVariables contains the correct ANTHROPIC_BASE_URL and ANTHROPIC_AUTH_TOKEN

 2. Check the model configuration:

-• Confirm the model supports the Anthropic protocol (check via the model list)
+• Confirm the model supports the Anthropic protocol (check the model list)

 3. Resolve environment variable conflicts:

-• The VSCode extension’s settings.json configuration has higher priority than system environment variables
+• The VSCode extension's settings.json configuration takes priority over system environment variables.

-• If you previously set environment variables in your shell profile, it’s recommended to keep only one source of configuration
+• If you previously configured environment variables in a shell profile, keep the configuration in only one place.

 4. Restart VSCode:

-• After changing configuration, fully quit and relaunch VSCode
+• After changing the configuration, fully quit and restart VSCode.

-• Reopen the project so the new configuration takes effect
+• Reopen your project after restarting to let the new configuration take effect.

-• Review detailed error messages to help diagnose the issue
+• Review the detailed error messages to pinpoint the problem.

 6. Verify the connection:

-• In the Claude Code chat UI, type /status
+• Type /status in the Claude Code chat interface.

-• Confirm the displayed API endpoint and authentication method are correct
+• Confirm that the displayed API endpoint and authentication method are correct.

-For detailed configuration steps, see the Use the Claude Code Extension in VSCode section above.
+For detailed configuration steps, see the Using the Claude Code extension in VSCode section above.

-Issue: PowerShell shows: “Cannot load file xxx because running scripts is disabled on this system.”
+Problem: PowerShell reports "cannot be loaded because running scripts is disabled on this system."

 Solution: